Willie Mosconi: As an author

 Mosconi authored an autobiography titled Willie's Game, published in 1993.

 He and a ghost writer authored an instructional book on pocket billiards entitled Willie Mosconi on Pocket Billiards.
 In the book he offers advice on fundamentals, includes photographs and diagrams on shotmaking and provides straight pool strategies.
 The book was published originally [number 121 in the Little Sports Library series] by Ziff-Davis Publishing Company of Chicago & New York in July 1948.
 It was reissued by Crown Publishers of New York in 1959.
 A second ghost-written book (which on some finer points contradicts On Pocket Billiards) was also published under his name.

 526 high run

 Mosconi set the world record by running 526 consecutive balls without a miss during a straight pool exhibition in Springfield, Ohio on March 19–20, 1954.
 A handwritten and notarized affidavit with the signatures of more than 35 eyewitnesses exists as proof of this feat.
 The record has been surpassed, with 626 consecutive balls run by John Schmidt on May 27, 2019, recorded on a videotape.
 Critics have argued that Mosconi's record was made in competition while Schmidt simply set up break shots for himself, and that his video was never released.
-In similar fashion to Schmidt, on January 18, 2022 as part of the "Legends of Pocket Billiards" high run series, Jayson Shaw completed a 51-rack record-breaking run of 669.
+In similar fashion to Schmidt, on January 18, 2022 as part of the "Legends of Pocket Billiards" high run series, Jayson Shaw completed a 51-rack record-breaking run of 714, however, after review of the unedited video by a BCA committee of 5 people it was noted that on the 45th ball, Jayson Shaw inadvertently touched an object ball.
+The outing was certified as a run of 669.